dnagir/guard-rails-assets/README.md

 Bad thing is that it is pretty slow (~10 seconds) because it starts Rails from ground zero.

 The 2nd approach is good because it is much faster, but does not reload Rails environment (so you have to restart guard).
+Additionally it relies on a single instance of your app to be loaded, so you can't have multiple guards with different reails configurations.

 ## Guardfile and Options

-In addition to the standard configuration, this Guard has options to specify when exacly to precompile assets.
+In addition to the guard configuration, `guard-rails-assets` has options to specify when exacly to precompile assets.

 - `:start` - compile assets when the guard starts (enabled by default)
 - `:change` - compile assets when watched files change (enabled by default)